melinda-dai/scimitar-capital-product-design/README.md

 # scimitar-capital-product-design
-This repository contains design artifacts from a branding and merchandise project for Scimitar Capital, a startup crypto investment company.
+This repository contains design artifacts from a branding and merchandise project for Scimitar Capital, a crypto trading and venture firm.

 The materials include logo variations, visual system explorations, embroidery tests, and final production samples, documenting the process of translating a digital brand identity into physical merchandise.